Goldie2009/check_snmp_synology.sh/README.md

 Plugin for monitoring tools like Icinga 2.

-Plug-In provides monitoring of Synology NAS through SNMP.
+Plugin provides monitoring of Synology NAS through SNMP.
 For further details run without arguments or with argument --help.